hepesu/LineDistiller/README.md

 * Prefered sizes of image are HD (1920x1080) and SD (1280x720).
 Memory cost for HD image may be heavy.
 * The input is preprocessed and the output is postprocessed for better result.
 * CLAHE may cause artifacts around high contrast area.
+* To avoid artifacts in white background, input should be preprocessed with contract stretch operation(input 0-255 to output 0-230).
+This works in model_180102.h5 and model_180121.h5.
+And This issue will be fix in next release.

 ## Further Work
 * Train on large and various dataset.